This comprehensive tour of China visits

 Suzhou is one of the oldest cities in the Yangtze

-Grand Canal, the city flourished as a trading
+basin.
+The city flourished as a trading and silk

 than 150 ornamental gardens, of which more

 Drive to Suzhou and stay at the Shangri-la

 Administrator’s Garden, the Garden of the

 Surging Waves Pavilion and the Lion Grove

 Drive to Shanghai.
 Stay 1 night at the Central